Dracnea/ChimeraCluster/MPI_Installation.md

 Both commands should then be followed by
 `sudo dispatch-conf` <br />
 Followed by entering 'u' to use the new config.
 Then rerun the original command without the `--autounmask-write` tag.

+Installing hpl may also be benficial depending on cluster use: <br />
+`sudo emerge --ask --autounmask-write sys-cluster/hpl` <br />

 ## Basic Testing